Netherlands in the Eurovision Song Contest 2023: Promotion

+Live performance controversy

+Following Nicolai and Cooper's performance at PrePartyES, multiple Dutch media outlets criticised them for being "out of tune".
+Both singers attributed their vocal issues to technical problems with their in-ear monitors.
+Their second live performance of the song at Eurovision in Concert was also met with a largely negative response.
+AVROTROS later responded to the criticism, stating that it acknowledged that the performances were "not good" and that it would be working to improve the act.
+Following the negative reception, Jan Smit announced that he would leave the selection committee, revealing that he had opposed the selection of Nicolai and Cooper, despite reports from AVROTROS that the selection had been a unanimous choice; Smit later clarified that his decision to leave the committee was not related to the selection.
+Prior to travelling to Liverpool, Nicolai and Cooper revealed that they would raise the song's key by three semitones for their Eurovision performance, to better fit their vocal ranges.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 31 January 2023, an allocation draw was held, which placed each country into one of the two semi-finals, and determined which half of the show they would perform in.
-The Netherlands has been placed into the first semi-final, to be held on 9 May 2023, and has been scheduled to perform in the second half of the show.
+The Netherlands was placed into the first semi-final, to be held on 9 May 2023, and was scheduled to perform in the second half of the show.